 Teachers will directly teach ambitious vocabulary drawn from the books and texts read, as well as the wider curriculum and the world around them so that children have a wide vocabulary when they enter secondary school and are able to make connections between texts, their lives and the wider world.
 Children’s strong understanding of grammar and transcriptions skills enable them as confident writers.

 In our school, teachers share their love of reading within and outside of their classrooms.
-Children are read a wide range of texts to build knowledge and for pleasure, and are taught to write for a range of purposes and audiences with strong links across the curriculum and to local and global issues and current affairs.
-Reading is brought to life through experiences and the use of technology which provide children with rich experiences to discuss, make links and share and build upon previous knowledge.
+Children are read a wide range of texts to build knowledge and to encourage reading for pleasure.
+They are taught to write for a range of purposes and audiences with strong links across the curriculum and to local and global issues and current affairs.
+Reading is brought to life through experiences and the use of technology which provides children with rich experiences to discuss, make links and build upon previous knowledge.
 A rigorous programme of systematic synthetic phonics provides children with a tool to decode, before building fluency and the ability to comprehend and question independently.
 As children move through the school, they are taught to retrieve, summarise, infer, predict, discuss meaning and make comparisons and links.

 We use a variety of strategies to evaluate the knowledge, skills and understanding that our children gain as they progress from Nursery to Year 6: